AliMuhammadAsad/Assignment1_OOP_Fall22/README.md

 world.
 The direction of travel between locations is given by an arrow and the number of apples required to travel from one location to other are also shown.

-The rules of the game of Legend of SeePlusia are as follows.
+The rules of the game of Legend of SeePlusia are as follows:
 - You begin at Enchanted Forest on the first day with 20 apples.
 - You have to save Prince Lazy who is held captive at Wizard’s Castle.
 - At each location you can only go in one of four directions: north, south,